conan-io/docs/reference/extensions/hooks.rst

 Any kind of Python script can be executed.
 You can create global functions and call them from different hook functions, import from a relative module and warn, error or even raise to abort the Conan client execution.

-Other useful task where a hook may come handy are the upload and download actions.
-There are **pre** and **post** functions for every download/upload as a whole and for fine download tasks such as recipe and package downloads/uploads.

 Importing from a module
 -----------------------